Skip to content

 The Graph

-Rotki uses The Graph to obtain Balancer balances and particular ENS data.
+rotki uses The Graph to obtain Balancer balances and particular ENS data.
 You can create one here.

 Create The Graph API key

-After creating the API key, you can add it to Rotki.
+After creating the API key, you can add it to rotki.
 Additionally, ensure that the generated API key is authorized for the Balancer and ENS subgraphs.

 The Graph subgraphs